Are motorcycles extremely dangerous deathtraps?Sorry, I should really re-word that.

 Motorcycles are not dangerous.
 Most motorcyclists are dangerous.

+Compared to what?
+I've been into high risk sports all my life and I put a motorcycle at about medium risk.
 When you ride a bike in traffic there are people out there who may as well be conciously trying to kill you.
 You are not surrrounded by a steel cage,it's just you and giant fast moving equipemnt driven by homicidial maniacs.
 That's a fact.

+Hmm...I've never been trapped in one.
 Yet, I have been trapped in a "cage".

 Which misnomer is more appropriate?